SvDvorak/svdvorak.github.io/cv.md

 <br />

 ## Clifftop Games
+Principal Programmer<br />
 May 2020 - Present
 <br />

 ### Kathy Rain 2
-I've continued as the principal programmer for Clifftop's latest project, [Kathy Rain 2: Soothsayer](https://store.steampowered.com/app/1466390/Kathy_Rain_2_Soothsayer/).
+After Kathy Rain: Director's Cut we started development of the sequel, [Kathy Rain 2: Soothsayer](https://store.steampowered.com/app/1466390/Kathy_Rain_2_Soothsayer/).
 My tasks and technology stack have been similar to KRDC but for KR2 I significantly improved our toolchain.
 This included more user-friendly asset importering, enhanced search tools, easier content management and various quality-of-life tools.
 For KR2 I've also focused on VFX such as dynamic lighting, reflections and palette swapping.
 <br />

 ### Kathy Rain: Director's Cut